Social

 Policies and Basic Approach

 As Mitsui & Co. conducts business globally in many countries and regions around the world, we recognize that we must make efforts to respect human rights not only within our own company but also across our supply chain.
-Therefore, we regard respect for human rights that follows international standards as the foundation of our sustainability management and have positioned respect for human rights as one of the most important issues in our corporate activities.
-To date, we have continued to incorporate respect for human rights into both the Mitsui & Co.
+Therefore, we regard respect for human rights that follows international standards as the foundation of our sustainability management.
+We position respect for human rights as one of the most important issues in our corporate activities, and have continued to incorporate respect for human rights into both the Mitsui & Co.
 Group Conduct Guidelines and our Business Conduct Guidelines for Employees and Officers of Mitsui & Co., Ltd., and we have implemented various initiatives.

-In August 2020, we formulated a Human Rights Policy to clarify our approach to human rights and promote our initiatives In 2025, as part of a review of our materiality in pursuit of our Mission, "Build brighter futures, everywhere", we newly added "Cultivate societies that respect human rights" as one of our material issues.
-This reflects the growing societal expectation for businesses to operate with respect for human rights, and reaffirms our commitment to respecting human rights.
+In August 2020, we formulated a Human Rights Policy setting out that Mitsui & Co. and its officers and employees will work together with a wide range of stakeholders, including business partners, to address respect for human rights through our business activities.
+In 2025, we conducted a review of our Materiality in pursuit of our Mission, "Build brighter futures, everywhere."
+We newly added "Cultivate societies that respect human rights" as one of our material issues.

-The Mitsui & Co. group will continue efforts to respect human rights in accordance with our Human Rights Policy, international standards, and newly identified material issues, while engaging in ongoing dialogue and collaboration with stakeholders.
+The Mitsui & Co. will continue efforts to promote business activities that respect human rights across the entire group in accordance with our Human Rights Policy, international standards, and newly revised Materiality.
+We will do so by ensuring that the Human Rights Policy is fully communicated to all group officers and employees, advancing initiatives in collaboration with group companies, while engaging in ongoing dialogue and collaboration with stakeholders.

 Human Rights Policy